Thousands of Tube passengers have endured delays because of strike action over planned job cuts and ticket office closures.

 Unions have said they will take part in talks on Friday aimed at resolving the dispute.

-But London Underground (LU) urged them to meet earlier and suspend the strike.'Geared up'
+But London Underground (LU) urged them to meet earlier and suspend the strike.

 A second 48-hour walkout is due to begin at 21:00 GMT on 11 February.